 1. Don’t Cram too Much Information on One Page

-Scripting has a bad reputation for generating awkward pauses and making agents sound robotic, but a lot of these situations are created by agents trying to find relevant information mid-call.
+Scripting has a bad reputation for generating awkward pauses and making advisors sound robotic, but a lot of these situations are created by advisors trying to find relevant information mid-call.

-Limiting the amount of text displayed on each page of a script can help to make it quick and easy for agents to find the information that they need – and keep the conversation flowing with the customer.
+Limiting the amount of text displayed on each page of a script can help to make it quick and easy for advisors to find the information that they need, keeping the conversation flowing with the customer.

-The conversation can also become awkward if a customer goes off on a tangent following an open question.
-This can make it difficult for agents to know how to rein in the conversation and decide which question to ask next.
+The conversation can become awkward if a customer goes off on a tangent following an open question.
+This can make it difficult for advisors to know how to rein in the conversation and decide which question to ask next.

-The wrong judgement call in this scenario can highlight that the agent is using a script.
+The wrong judgement call, in this scenario, can highlight that the advisor is using a script.
 This is likely to break rapport, which may have been developed with the customer.

 Designing a script with closed questions can help keep the conversation on script, moving logically from one question to another.

-Some contact centres rely on paper scripts to guide their agents through different call scenarios.
+Some contact centres rely on paper scripts to guide their advisors through different call scenarios.

-However, this approach can cause additional delays and unwanted background noise, as agents shuffle through their paperwork to locate the next question.
+However, this approach can cause additional delays and unwanted background noise, as advisors shuffle through their paperwork to locate the next question.

-A scripting tool can help to streamline the process by giving agents the information they need in just a few clicks.
+A scripting tool can help to streamline the process by giving advisors the information they need in just a few clicks.